 Beyond eliciting the gap between intentions and objectives, research can contribute to the solutions agenda by exploring three interrelations:

-- Between mitigation and other short-term stakes, as overcoming the economic crisis, containing unemployment, reducing inequalities or cutting down poverty.
+- Between mitigation and other short-term stakes, as overcoming economic crises, containing unemployment, reducing inequalities or cutting down poverty.

 - Between national and global scales, to address feedbacks from international markets, including those for global public goods as climate, and the international mobility of production factors.